 Creative non-fiction instructor and memoirist JJ Lee walks you through his system of analysing problematic stories, called “The Structure”.
 Built on his experiences as a documentarian, network journalist, sketch comedy performer, live storyteller, award-winning essayist, and critically-acclaimed author, “The Structure” can help writers identify the critical elements found in compelling, well-told stories.
 This workshop helps writers of both fiction and nonfiction uncover which elements may be missing from their own works-in-progress.
 The session is ideal for new writers and writers struggling with difficult drafts.

 The backstory wound is critical to the story, as not only does it shape the character’s personality, whatever he fears most will keep him from achieving his goal until he can face the past and move beyond his emotional trauma.
-In this one I’d talk about how to brainstorm a character’s emotional wound by looking at how they form, and the different types of categories of wounds that are most common (misplaced trust, betrayals, injustices, childhood wounds, victimization, traumatic events, disabilities, etc.).
+Learn how to brainstorm a character’s emotional wound by looking at how they form, and the different types of categories of wounds that are most common (misplaced trust, betrayals, injustices, childhood wounds, victimization, traumatic events, disabilities, etc.).

 Creating a Business Plan for Your Career as a Writer If you’re ready to make the move from writing strictly for fun for writing as your business- then you need a plan.
 You’ll need to consider your brand and your personal strategy.
 A business plan that helps guide your steps and allows you to track your progress.
 This workshop is designed to outline the areas you will want to consider from setting creative goals, to scheduling, to hiring outside help, to promotion- while balancing your budget and time.
 Participants will leave the session with the start of a customized business plan that works for them.